cockpit-project/cockpit/HACKING.md

 ## Contributing a change

 Make a pull request on github.com with your change.
-All changes get reviewed, tested and iterated on before getting into Cockpit.
+All changes get reviewed, tested, and iterated on before getting into Cockpit.
 The general workflow is described in the [wiki](https://github.com/cockpit-project/cockpit/wiki/Workflow).
 Don't feel bad if there's multiple steps back and forth asking for changes or tweaks before your change gets in.